Tone Management Program

 How will the Tone Management Program meet my child's needs?

-- Specialists from Neurosurgery, Orthopedics, Rehabilitation Medicine, Occupational Therapy and Physical Therapy work together in the Tone Management Program to evaluate your child’s unique needs and consider all the treatment options.
+- Specialists from Neurosurgery, Orthopedics, Rehabilitation Medicine, Occupational Therapy and Physical Therapy work together in the Tone Management Program to assess your child’s unique needs and consider all the treatment options.

-- We design an individualized plan for your child, combining treatments and carefully timing them to get the best results.
+- We design a custom plan for your child, combining treatments and carefully timing them to get the best results.

-- Close coordination between neurosurgeons, orthopedic surgeons, rehabilitation medicine doctors, occupational therapists, physical therapists and other team members means your child gets comprehensive care and the process is easier on your family.
+- Close coordination among team members means your child gets comprehensive care and the process is easier on your family.

-- Seattle Children’s is the only pediatric hospital in the Pacific Northwest to offer selective dorsal rhizotomy (SDR) as well as intrathecal baclofen (ITB) pump implants (PDF) for children who need neurosurgery to relieve spasticity.
+- Seattle Children’s is the only pediatric hospital in the Pacific Northwest to offer selective dorsal rhizotomy (SDR)as well as intrathecal baclofen (ITB) pump implants (PDF) for children who need neurosurgery to ease spasticity.

-- Our Surgical Tone Management Clinic sees children who might benefit from neurosurgery.
-The clinic brings together all team members to evaluate your child in a single day – and often to recommend a care plan that same day before you leave.
+- If your child might benefit from neurosurgery, we bring together all team members to assess your child in just 1 or 2 days.
+Often, we recommend a care plan before you leave.
 The same team plans and performs your child’s procedure and provides follow-up care.

-- Our orthopedic surgeons perform surgeries to address problems caused by high tone, like single-event multilevel surgery (SEMLS) and surgery to release shortened muscles in the hand and arm that restrict movement.
+- Our orthopedic surgeons perform surgeries to address problems caused by high tone.
+These include single-event multilevel surgery (SEMLS) and surgery to release shortened muscles in the hand and arm that restrict movement.

-- To help your child get the most benefit from surgery, our rehabilitation doctors, occupational therapists and physical therapists design and provide individualized therapy, including the intensive rehab children need after SDR or SEMLS.
+- To help your child get the most benefit from surgery, our rehabilitation doctors, occupational therapists and physical therapists design and provide therapy tailored to your child.
+This includes intensive rehab if your child has had SDR or SEMLS.

-- Watch videos about SDR, how it’s done at Seattle Children’s and the inpatient rehabilitation that children have after surgery.
+Learn about SDR, with videos showing how it’s done at Seattle Children’s and how inpatient rehabilitation after surgery makes such a difference for kids like Arabelle.

-- Many children we see in the Tone Management Program do not need surgery, and we help them manage their spasticity with a range of other options.
+- Many children we see in the Tone Management Program do not need surgery.
+We help them manage their spasticity with a range of other options.

 - Our Rehabilitation Medicine experts provide medicines taken by mouth as well as injections of Botox (botulinum toxin) and phenol to reduce spasticity and control dystonia.